 Subjects, times and locations TBA – Contact [email protected]

 For students who are looking to be a part of the Overseas Missions Practicum this summer, the deadline for applications is NOW.
-The potential trips we are offering: Dubai, India, China, Uganda, Athens, Sierra Leone and Japan.
+The potential trips we are offering: Dubai, India, Uganda, Athens, North Africa, Sierra Leone and Japan.
 Contact [email protected] for any questions.

 The Overseas Missions Practicum is an opportunity for Gordon-Conwell students to travel to cross-cultural locations around the world where they can learn to serve the poor, share their faith and network with Christians and missionaries from a broad spectrum of other cultures and church traditions.